Green Jewelry Bonney OP12 Deck Guide – One Piece Card Game

 5-cost Carrot stalls out the game by keeping one of the opponent’s Characters with a cost of 7 or less rested, stopping them from attacking you on the upcoming turn.
 This is an On Play effect, but you can reactivate it when attacking with Carrot, making life miserable for the opposing player if they don’t KO her.

-Combined with your Leader’s effect, these stall Characters can be frustrating for the opposing player, making it harder for them to aggro you down.
+Combined with your Leader’s effect, Carrot can be frustrating for the opposing player, making it harder for them to aggro you down.

 Fortress Strategy